 By following safety precautions you contribute to the health, welfare, and safety of the community.
 Always have good hygiene and be professionally dressed.
 Keep a first aid kit on hand, follow safety regulations, and keep equipment properly sanitized.
-The following precautions should always be taken with each client:
+The following precautions should always be taken with each guest:

-- Protect clients' clothing by appropriately draping them. - 2 Ask clients to remove any jewelry, hair accessories, glasses, etc. - Keep any and all chemicals away from the eyes.
-In case of eye contact with chemicals, thoroughly rinse eyes with cold water. - 4 Wear gloves when dealing with chemicals. - Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your client.
+- Protect guests' clothing by appropriately draping them. - Ask guests to remove any jewelry, hair accessories, glasses, etc. - Keep any and all chemicals away from the eyes.
+In case of eye contact with chemicals, thoroughly rinse eyes with cold water. - Wear gloves when dealing with chemicals. - Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your guest.